lupitatovar/Llamaradas-Estelares/README.md

 ### Citation
-If you use this flare model, please cite our paper: [Tovar Mendoza, et al. 2022 (AJ accepted)](http://arxiv.org/abs/2205.05706)
+If you use this flare model, please cite our paper: [Guadalupe Tovar Mendoza et al 2022 AJ 164 17](https://iopscience.iop.org/article/10.3847/1538-3881/ac6fe6)

 ### See Also